Orientalium Ecclesiarum: Contents

 There are 30 articles, divided into 6 chapters, plus a preamble and a conclusion.

+Preamble

 The Preamble affirms the Church's respect for Eastern Catholics (§1):

 The Catholic Church holds in high esteem the institutions, liturgical rites, ecclesiastical traditions and the established standards of the Christian life of the Eastern Churches, for in them, distinguished as they are for their venerable antiquity, there remains conspicuous the tradition that has been handed down from the Apostles through the Fathers and that forms part of the divinely revealed and undivided heritage of the universal Church.
+The same "dignity" and "apostolic" inheritance of the eastern churches had been confirmed by Pope Leo XIII in an encyclical letter issued in 1894, Orientalium dignitas.